gjr80/weewx-aprx/readme.txt

     $ sudo systemctl restart weewx

-This will result in the beacon file being generated on receipt of each loop packet.
+This will result in the weather packet file being generated on receipt of each loop packet.
 A default installation will result in the generated beacon file being placed in the /var/tmp directory.
 The APRX extension installation can be further customized (eg file locations, frequency of generation etc) by referring to the APRX extension wiki.